When most people hear “outsourcing,” they think of call centers or back-office activities shipped overseas to save money.

 Here’s how the two approaches compare:

-Think of the difference this way: a call center agent might read from a script when your customers call.
-A strategic partner, like a dedicated outsourced assistant, knows your business inside and out.
-They anticipate needs, adapt to your culture, and become an extension of your team.
+Think of the difference this way: A call center agent might follow a script when customers call.
+In contrast, a strategic partner, such as a dedicated outsourced assistant, understands your business thoroughly.
+They anticipate your needs, align with your culture, and act as an extension of your team.

 Learn more: Some Key Considerations in Outsourcing